New Patients (918) 262-4731

 • Despite having veneers protecting your teeth, you can still get tooth decay.

 At Henrich Dental, we focus on serving cosmetic dental services and restorative procedures that provide the results that you want.
 Dr. Henrich has the expertise and knowhow to provide quick and effective porcelain veneers.
-Request an appointment online, or give us a call to schedule your next dental exam.
+Request an appointment online, or give us a call to schedule a consultation and your next dental exam.